 Leaving the animal with a rescue or humane organization should be your very last resort if you have to give up a pet because of the volume of animals they receive.
 You may call the animal shelter for contact information for the various rescue and humane organizations.
 You can also search online for "Atlanta Rescue Groups" for additional information.

 View a local directory for metro Atlanta rescue groups.
 Owners can search either by dog or cat rescue, and can search for groups that rescue specific breeds as well.

 We love rescue groups and appreciate everything they do!
-If you are with a rescue group please consider rescuing one of the wonderful pets at our shelter!
+If you are with a rescue group and interested in any of our animals please email email@example.com for more information!

 The Douglas County Animal Shelter also has many volunteer opportunities.
 Please fill out our volunteer application (PDF) if you would like to volunteer at the Douglas County Animal Shelter.